 .. and there’s more good, positive trust in the band?

 Yeah, exactly – without a doubt.
 That’s a good way to put it: there’s a good trust.
 And I think with me coming back, that just further cemented, like, “Okay, this really is Megadeth again; this is really the deal again.”

 MEGADETH 2010: Shawn Drover, Dave Mustaine, Chris Broderick, Dave Ellefson

 How was your time with Hail! and other things you did while you were away from Megadeth?

-It must have been great fun to play such a different tunes and music during that time?
+It must have been great fun to play such different tunes and music during that time?

-Speaking more about Hail, I actually interviewed Jimmy [DeGrasso] on last November and he told that it was you and him who originally started the band.
-Tell some more about how that Hail! –thing got started?
+Speaking more about Hail, I actually interviewed Jimmy [DeGrasso] last November, and he told me that it was you and him who originally started the band.
+Tell some more about how that Hail! –the thing got started?